 You already know what your business does or will do.
-To craft your mission statement, think about the “why.”
+Now, you need to think about the “why.”
 To truly inspire employees and delight customers, it’s important to emphasize why you’re doing what you do.
-Are you selling a product, or are you filling a need in your customers’ lives?
+What impact do you want your “what” to create?
+Are you making something more accessible?
+Creating a more sustainable product?

 Using buzzwords and vague terms doesn’t help convey your company’s true mission.
 Get specific and explain what you do and how you plan to do it.